The Indians in 1904

 American Horse, Thomas; Blue Shield, Philip; Broken Nose, David; Brown, Edward; Bush, James; Charging Hawk; Chases in Winter; Comes Among Them, Harry; Cuts, Ellis; Eagle Elk; Fast Hawk; Feather on Head; Ghost Bear, Chas; Ghost Dog; Ghost Dog, Willie (small boy); Good Crow; Good Crow, Abraham; Iron Tail; Kills and Comes Back; Kills Both Sides; Kills Deer; Kills Enemy; Kills Right; Lays Bad; Left Hand, George; Little Dog; Little Eagle; Lone Bear, Samuel; Pumpkinseed, William; Red Horse; Running Hawk; Runs Between; Short Bear; Short Bear, Laura (infant); Spotted Weasel; Spotted Weasel, Washington (small boy); Stand, James; Standing Bear; Standing Bear, David; Strikes Plenty; Thrice, James (apparently otherwise Dismounts Thrice); Tobacco, Adam; Two Eagles, George; Whetstone, Joe; Whirlwind Horse; Whirlwind Man; Yellow Hair, Joseph

 The presence of William Sitting Bull, otherwise Young Sitting Bull, a son of the famous Chief Sitting Bull, was widely heralded in press releases throughout the Scottish leg of Buffalo Bill’s tour and even thereafter, though there are no known sightings of or interviews with him there.
-However, as ‘Sitting Bull’, he was listed as returning to the United States, sailing out of Liverpool on board the Umbria, on 28th May 1904, almost two months before the Scottish leg of the tour began.
-There is very high probability that this is the same man so that the possibility of his presence in Scotland can be eliminated with virtual certainty.
+However, as ‘Sitting Bull’, he was listed as sailing out of Liverpool on board the Umbria, on 28th May 1904, almost two months before the Scottish leg of the tour began.
+His travelling companion was Jonas Spider, another Indian, although he has to be added to the roll of those whose arrivals in Great Britain are not presently accounted for.
+Particularly since the passenger list on arrival at New York on 6th June records that both men had their passage paid by Buffalo Bill’s Wild West, it may be taken as a matter of virtual certainty that this is indeed William Sitting Bull.

 The following female Indians arrived at Liverpool during April 1904 and left the show shortly after arrival in Glasgow.
 They sail out of Liverpool for New York, on board the Majestic, on 3rd August 1904: